jawahar-shazab/docs/docs/api.md

 POST /v1/users/reset-password/:userId
 ```

-Resets the password for a specific user.
+This API resets the password for a specific user, identified by `userId`.
+It allows for restoring access in case of forgotten passwords or security breaches.

 #### 6. Get User